axtcsq/Tranquil/README.md

 # Tranquil (Assignment 3)

-Our idea is to create a website that raises awareness of mental health.
+Tranquil is a website application that raises awareness of mental health and people's well-being.
 The aim is to encourage people to take care of themselves especially in their busiest days based on a point system.
-The audience for our website would be for busy people, students and workers who require comfort.

 * Aim: encourages people to take care of themselves even in their busiest days by point system.
-* Audience: busy people, students, workers - needs comfort
+* Audience: busy people, students, workers
 * Group name: Tranquil
 ## Table of Contents
 * [Tranquil (Assignment 3)](https://github.com/axtcsq/Tranquil#tranquil-assignment-3)